teSill/Procedurally-generated-2d-world/README.md

-# Procuderally generated 2d world in Unity
+# Procedurally generated 2d world in Unity

 The application attempts to simulate a forest environment.
 It generates a 400x400 (by default - easily modified) tilemap and semi-randomly places trees, lakes and lake objects in it.